 Agile is a unique project management approach focusing on bringing customer value as fast as possible and with the slightest hiccups involved.
 Instead of working on a large project all at once, it is deconstructed into smaller parts, and each team works on its part parallel to one another.
 This approach is most suitable when a sudden patient influx like COVID-19 occurs and the number of hospital admissions skyrocket.

 Bringing agility to healthcare is an excellent way of matching the staffing needs to patient demands.
-Here, healthtech automation systems can bring some noticeable tangible outcomes:
+Here, automation in healthcare can bring some noticeable tangible outcomes:

-These examples show how automation brought to healthcare can improve agility.
-After all, agility provides better data storage and management capabilities
+These examples show how automation in healthcare brought to healthcare can improve agility.
+After all, agility provides better data storage and management capabilities.

 6. Error Minimization and Administrative Tasks Speeding